solgenomics/sgn/docs/04_data_analysis_tools.md

 There are three pathways to using this tool.

-(1) When you have a set of clones created as a list or dataset from the search wizard:
+(1) When you have data in the form of a list or dataset from the search wizard:

    (A) -- go to the 'Analyze' menu and select the clustering option